Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 }
 ```

 In this example, we have the `ChatReport` type which can be two possible types of object, `PolicyRoomReport` or `PolicyExpenseChatReport`.
-The `isPolicyRoomReport` function will accept `report` as a parameter and will narrow the type of `report` to `PolicyRoomReport` if the condition inside it is true, and to `PolicyExpenseChatReport` if the condition is false.
+The `isPolicyRoomReport` function accepts `report` as a parameter and its return type is a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates), which means that it will narrow the type of `report` to `PolicyRoomReport` if the condition inside it is `true`, and to `PolicyExpenseChatReport` if the condition is `false`.

 ## Typing arrays